diduu/kraken-adapter/README.md

 - Run for whole days on Linux
 - Handle situation like internet disconnection, program crashes, etc.

+Run `npm install` in the project directory to install the necessary dependencies.

 ## The asset pairs

 Whether we are looking for orders or trades, we need to specify an asset pair.
 In order to get the list of availbale asset pairs, run `./getAssests.js` and you will get two json files: